stevenjonescgm/phrases/README.md

    2. Should the last word of one text be bridged to the first word of next text?

 # Next Steps
+1. Consider optimizing the phrases storage to be Binary Search Tree/Priority Search Tree to reduce cost of sorting
+2. explicit tests for BDD cases, eg "100 most common" and "bonus points"
+3. Another pass at cleaning up test output (especially skips)

 # Known Bugs
+1. code was intended to squeeze hyphenated-end-of-line, but does not